sakaiproject/sakai/plus/docs/INSTALL-CANVAS.md

 Canvas
 ------

-Canvas does not support IMS Dynamic Registration but has their own JSON-based automatic Registration process that is supported by Sakai Plus.
+Canvas does not support LTI Dynamic Registration but has their own JSON-based automatic Registration process that is supported by Sakai Plus.

     https://canvas.instructure.com/doc/api/file.lti_dev_key_config.html